thirdweb-dev/typescript-sdk/etc/sdk.api.md

     xDai = 100
 }

+// Warning: (ae-internal-missing-underscore) The name "ChainlinkInfo" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type ChainlinkInfo = {
+    vrfCoordinator: string;
+    linkTokenAddress: string;
+    keyHash: string;
+    fees: BigNumber;
+};

+// Warning: (ae-internal-missing-underscore) The name "ChainlinkVrf" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const ChainlinkVrf: Record<number, ChainlinkInfo>;

 // Warning: (ae-incompatible-release-tags) The symbol "ClaimCondition" is marked as @public, but its signature references "ClaimConditionOutputSchema" which is marked as @internal
 //
 // @public